• Home

 Team sports are a fantastic way for kids to develop friendships that will often last many years.
 Teamwork requires that you work together and that is a skill that everyone needs in order to be successful in life.

-In addition, sports help kids to learn how to get along with others, even when they don’t necessarily like each other.
-The truth is, not all kids like each other and that’s okay, but you still need to be able to get along.
-Kids that learn this skill playing sports are better off than those who spend many more years trying to learn it.
+In addition, sports help kids learn how to get along with others, even when they don’t necessarily like each other.
+The truth is, not all kids like each other, and that’s okay, but you still need to be able to get along.
+Kids who learn this skill by playing sports are better off than those who spend many more years trying to learn it.

 Sports Helps to Build Future Success

-Kids who take part in sports are more likely to work harder to maintain a good balance between their sports and their school.
-They are often more disciplined than those that do not play sports and this discipline in adolescence helps them become more disciplined adults with great work ethic.
-We as adults know how far that will go toward future, life-long success.
+Kids who take part in sports are more likely to work harder to maintain a good balance between their sports and their schoolwork.
+They are often more disciplined than those who do not play sports, and this discipline in adolescence helps them become more disciplined adults with a great work ethic.
+We as adults know how far that will go toward future, lifelong success.

 Sports Build Intelligence!

-I know that there are some parents out there that are more concerned with academics than they are athletics and that is fine.
-The truth is, we should all be worried about our children’s academics, but one thing that many may not know is that endurance sports have been proven to raise IQ and that, my friends, is a huge benefit if you ask me!
+I know that there are some parents out there who are more concerned with academics than they are athletics, and that is fine.
+The truth is, we should all be worried about our children’s academics, but one thing that many may not know is that endurance sports have been proven to raise IQ, and that, my friends, is a huge benefit if you ask me!

 We have noticed a HUGE impact on Miss Sarah and hope that you at least look into it.
 If money is an issue, try asking for the “gift of activity” for birthdays and Christmas from the grandparents instead of that latest toy.
 It is a GREAT investment!